rust-lang-cn/book-cn/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 How dreary to be somebody!
 ```

+This demonstrates that we’re now using standard output for successful output
+and standard error for error output as appropriate.

 ## Summary

+This chapter recapped some of the major concepts you’ve learned so far and
-In this chapter, we've covered how to do common I/O operations in a Rust
+covered how to perform common I/O operations in Rust.
+By using command line
-context.
-By using command line arguments, files, environment variables, and the
+arguments, files, environment variables, and the `eprintln!` macro for printing
-ability to write to `stderr`, you're now prepared to write command line
+errors, you’re now prepared to write command line applications.
+By using the
-applications.
-By using the concepts from previous chapters, your code will be
+concepts in previous chapters, your code will be well organized, store data
-well-organized, be able to store data effectively in the appropriate data
-structures, handle errors nicely, and be well tested.
-We also saw a real-world
+effectively in the appropriate data structures, handle errors nicely, and be
-scenario where lifetime annotations are needed to ensure references are
-always valid.
+well tested.

-Next, let's explore how to make use of some features of Rust that were
+Next, we’ll explore some Rust features that were influenced by functional
-influenced by functional languages: closures and iterators.
+languages: closures and iterators.